coral-xyz/anchor/docs/src/pages/docs/events.md

   return new Promise((resolve) => setTimeout(resolve, ms));
 }
 ```

+If the event(s) are working correctly, you should have the return values of `5` and `hello` at `EventOne.data` and `EventOne.label`, respectively.
+The test client verifies the values returned are what is expected using the `assert.strictEqual(...)` expression(s).
+The same goes for the data in `eventTwo`.

 This is the simplest example for creating and consuming events, but the pattern can be duplicated using dynamic data to provide asynchronous, actionable output for your UI or dApps.